Types Of Planters And Planting Pots

 Pros

-• Ceramic pots and planters are permeable and therefore air and water easily reach till the roots of the plants.
+Ceramic pots and planters are permeable, so air and water easily reach the roots of the plants.

-• They help the plants survive in extreme temperatures.
-During summers, they prevent excessive heat from entering and also lock the moisture in.
+Additionally, they help the plants survive in extreme temperatures.
+During summers, they prevent excessive heat from entering the roots and can even lock moisture in.

 Cons